 The Battery is in the Hood, opposite the Control Panel.
-It is a Lithium Polymer battery with a runtime of 45 minutes when fully charged.
+The Lithium Polymer battery has a runtime of 45 minutes when fully charged.
 If the battery is fully depleted, it takes less than two hours to charge when the power supply cord is used, and less than four hours in the standalone battery charger.

-On the top right of the Control Panel is the Battery indicator .
+In the center of the top row of the Control Panel is the Battery indicator ID.
 Three green LEDs show the charge status.

-- Three green LEDs means the Battery is fully charged - Two green LEDs means the Battery is 2/3 charged - One green LED means the Battery is 1/3 charged
+- Three green LEDs means the Battery is fully charged - Two green LEDs means the Battery is 2/3 charged - One green LED means the Battery is 1/3 charged III

-If you see one intermittent orange LED and hear an intermittent alarm during operation, it means the Battery has less than 30% capacity, or approximately 10 minutes of operating capacity left.
+If you see one intermittent yellow LED 11 and hear an intermittent alarm during operation, it means the Battery has less than 30% capacity, or approximately 10 minutes of operating capacity left.
 (For a complete list of Battery indicators, refer to the Instructions for Use.)